While in the process of making ebooks and converting them into the different formats, I discovered that different eReaders pose different problems.

-When I was making my alphabet books for kids (these are picture books primarily consisting of full-screen pictures), I discovered that while my own PocketBook eReader displayed all pictures in my epub files just fine, my brother's Kobo seemed to cut off most of the full-screen pictures at the bottom of the screen, just like this:
+When I was making my alphabet books for kids (coming out soon, these are picture books primarily consisting of full-screen pictures), I discovered that while my own PocketBook eReader displayed all pictures in my epub files just fine, my brother's Kobo seemed to cut off most of the full-screen pictures at the bottom of the screen, just like this:

 Somehow the footer on Kobo does not account for the pictures (like

 it seemed to do with text) and didn't 'push' the image above the

 I did a search online and found out that many other people had similar issues with Kobo's footer.

 People's issues with Kobo's footer seemed to be: